 I’m opposed to efforts that violate these tenets and I think Coraline’s Hippocratic License and its companion Ethical Open Source Movement do.
 Coraline doesn’t seem to have a deep understanding of the history of FOSS.
 She confused the OSD with the GPL, for example, and then when corrected, tried to brush off the inaccuracy as immaterial.
 Near as I can tell, the Hippocratic License isn’t grounded in practice.
 Coraline hasn’t even applied the license to her own projects, aside from the license text itself.
 Coraline asserts that these are community efforts and anyone is welcome to contribute, but I see little evidence that she incorporates a wide range of input from other SMEs, nor do I see her recognizing much prior and/or simultaneous work in this area.
 If you look through the repos on her GitHub, you’ll see a lot of open, unanswered issues.

 I have no problem with folks experimenting in public.
 That’s not what’s going on here.
-Coraline has a good deal of influence and works to wield that influence to affect what others do and to generate publicity for herself.
-This is not community building.
-It is harmful because it takes away resources from other, more sound efforts that could be more effective and more beneficial for the community at large.
+Coraline has a good deal of influence.
+In this case she is using her influence to demand the change she alone thinks is needed, without the the requisite knowledge gathering or community-building.
+Heroic, singular efforts may be effective at generating publicity, but I do not think they are wise nor should they be rewarded or regarded as exemplary.
+It is always my concern that such efforts are not just neutral, but have potential for harm because they take away resources and attention from other, more sound efforts that could be more effective and more beneficial for the community at large.